 The 5 Most Common Kids' Rashes and What to Do

 When your child comes to you with a rash, don’t panic—yet.
 Many childhood rashes are simple to treat or require time to go away.
-Cindy Gellner, MD, a pediatrician at University of Utah Health, says the five most common rashes she sees are:
+Cindy Gellner, MD, a pediatrician at University of Utah Health, lists the five most common rashes she sees at her clinic.

 There are different types of eczema (intrinsic, flexural, dyshidrotic, nummular), but Gellner says they're all very similar: an itchy, dry, scaly, often red rash likely to affect people with allergies or asthma.